Single sign-on for enterprise workspaces

 > Use this file to discover all available pages before exploring further.

 Single Sign-On (SSO) lets your organization's members access Base44 using your company's login credentials instead of separate passwords.
-When you enable SSO, your team can sign in using your organization's identity provider (such as Google or Azure), which streamlines onboarding and reduces security risks from weak or reused passwords.
+When you enable SSO, your team can sign in using your organization's identity provider (such as Google or Microsoft Entra ID), which streamlines onboarding and reduces security risks from weak or reused passwords.

 <Note>